 Pro Tips for Making This Recipe

-- Weigh all-purpose flour and dutch-processed cocoa.
+- Use a kitchen scale to weigh the flour and cocoa.
 Adding too much flour is the most common mistake and will result in cookies that crack or are dry.
 Not enough flour will cause the cookie to go flat when it bakes.

 - Use unsalted butter for this recipe.
 It makes it easier to control the amount of salt.